 - Uses real bacon.
 There are a lot of treats out there that contain fake bacon or artificial meat flavorings, but this is not the case with Blue Buffalo.
 They use real bacon baked right into the biscuits.

-- The flavor is great.
+- Great flavor.
 The flavor of these health bars is also quality because of the real ingredients they use.
 For example, if a treat uses artificial bacon, then the treat will not taste as nice to your puppy, and they will be less likely to want it.

-- Does not use artificial ingredients.
+- No artificial ingredients.
 Additionally, the health bars do not use any artificial ingredients.
 Instead, they use real oatmeal and real barley, which are great for your puppy’s health.

 - Good for the immune system.
-These health bars are also good for the health of your puppy because they include important health benefits.
 These health bars have antioxidants and omega-3 acids, which are all very important when your puppy is growing up.

 Another top treat you can give your Aussie puppy is filled dog bones.
 Amazing Dog Treats make a great one that is all-natural and safe for your puppy.
 Moreover, this is a great option because it is good for all stages of your puppy’s life.
 So, when they grow up, you can still give them this one and they will still enjoy it.